A high temperature

-Sherwood Forest Hospitals NHS Foundation Trust is one of the best performing Trusts in the country when it comes to carrying out emergency bowel surgery, according to figures from the Royal College of Anaesthetists.
+Sherwood Forest Hospitals NHS Foundation Trust is one of the best performing Trusts in the country when it comes to carrying out emergency bowel surgery, according to the National Emergency Laparotomy Audit.